Last updated July 3, 2024.

 The Best Exercises to Increase BDNF

-Any type of exercise will help to increase BDNF, but some kinds of exercise are more effective than others.
+Any type of exercise will help to increase BDNF, but some kinds are more effective than others.

 Harvard Medical School psychiatrist John J. Ratey, MD, is one of the world’s foremost authorities on the connection between brain health and physical exercise.